santhosh7403/realword-app-leptos-axum/README_DATABASE.md

 if more details of the conatiner image required, please refer [ here ](https://hub.docker.com/_/postgres)

-If all goes well, container will be running as expected and you may verify like below
+If all goes well, container will be running as expected and you may verify like below and proceed with 'Setup Database' section.

 `podman ps -a`  - list all containers